Carmelo85S/Carmelo85S/README.md

-# 👋 Welcome to My GitHub Status Account
+# 👋 Hey!
+I am Carmelo ☺️

 Hi there!
 I'm a **self-taught front-end developer** with a passion for clean code, beautiful interfaces, and building things that make life easier.
 This account is my space to **share projects**, **track my learning**, and **grow as a developer**.